privilegeescalation/.org/content/stories/growing-the-foundation.md

 # Board of Directors

-If you or someone you know is interested in a leadership position with the foundation, or an opportunity to serve on a formal Board of Directors please do email our found [Kris Nóva](mailto:nova@privilegeescalation.org).
+If you or someone you know is interested in a leadership position with the foundation, or an opportunity to serve on a formal Board of Directors please do email our founder [Kris Nóva](mailto:nova@privilegeescalation.org).

 ### Expectations